chrisruffalo/taverna/README.md

 verified trusted connection
 ```

+In development and testing environments you would only be validating against the trust stores required for the internal IDP instances
+using the cluster or organizational trust artifacts.
+In that case you would want to _make sure_ that you _couldn't_ trust the `auth0.com`
+domain.
 Taverna can also be used at runtime or deployment time to verify that the trust the application is going to load is sufficient.
 A startup
 script can be modified to check the trust and stop the application from starting if it is insufficient.
 ```bash